mario-mitchell/starting-serverless/blog.md

 # [Starting Serverless]

-## About Me Military Veteran on an awesome Tech Quest.
+## About Me: Military Veteran on an awesome Tech Quest.

 ## The Premise